The Golden Rule of tennis is the one simple rule that, if followed, will keep you out of more trouble than anything else.

 Granted, it sounds absurdly obvious, but few people consistently follow it.
 Adhering to this rule requires one to test any action before taking it with the simple question, "Will this action help me win?"

 If the answer is not yes, don't do it.

 The great players rarely lose track, at least at some lower level of consciousness, that the object of the game is to win the match.

 The average player, by contrast, often seems mindless of this elementary fact.
 Yet even professionals get caught up in the emotions of the match on occasion.

 A truly bizarre example of what can happen when one does not apply this test was provided by my friend, Jeff Tarango, a brilliant, funny, Stanford-educated tennis professional at Wimbledon in 1996.

 Tarango, then 26 years old, had never before won a match at Wimbledon.
-But this year he was in the third round and had an excellent chance of getting to the round of 16 because he was playing Alexander Mronz of Germany, whose name in the tennis world is hardly a household (or for that matter, pronounceable) word.
+But this year he was in the third round and had an excellent chance of getting to the round of 16 because he was playing Alexander Mronz of Germany, who in the tennis world is hardly a household name.